 We use the information you provide to us to:

 • ensure that content from our Website is presented in the most effective manner for you and for your device to achieve the most user-friendly navigation experience;

 Where we propose using your personal information for any other uses we will ensure that we notify you first.
 You will also be given the opportunity to withhold or withdraw your consent for the use of your personal information for purposes other than those listed above.

-All users of the InChorus Platform are only ever identified for verification purposes, to prove that you are an employee, agent or consultant at a client organisation.
-Once we have verified that is the case your information is stored in separate tables, and databases, when necessary, from any Personal Data you input.
+- We will only use your email and company code identify you in order to prove that you are an employee, agent or consultant at a client organisation.
+Once we have verified that is the case this information is stored in separate tables, when necessary, from any Personal Data you input.
 The link between your Personal User Data and the identifying email address is hashed and encrypted.

 We will only share your information with other organisations where we have your permission to do so in accordance with this Policy or where we believe it is necessary for a legitimate reason connected with the Website or our Services.
 We work with analytics providers and we may receive information about you from them.
 Below is a non-exhaustive list of third parties we work with.
 We may work with third parties not listed below or stop working with the third parties listed below.